XCSoar/xcsoar-data-content/README.md

 They are then uploaded to download.xcsoar.org.

-Please feel free to correct any errors and submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request)!
+Please feel free to add missing data and correct errors by submitting a [pull request](https://help.github.com/en/articles/creating-a-pull-request)!
+When doing so, please write in the comments what the source of the new data is, so it's easy to verify.

 ## Relation to [xcsoar-data-repository](https://github.com/XCSoar/xcsoar-data-repository)
 There is a sister repository: [xcsoar-data-repository](https://github.com/XCSoar/xcsoar-data-repository) that generates a [repository](http://download.xcsoar.org/repository) file of all the resources available for [xcsoar's](https://xcsoar.org) File Manager.
 Files here are included, and any changes to file names / paths need to be also changed / added in that repository.